MikiMorozov/Data-Egnine-CLI-For-Microsoft-SQL-Server/README.md

    pip install -r requirements.txt
    ```

-Note: don't create an .env file just yet.
+**Note**: don't create an .env file just yet.
 Run the program for the first time, it will create an .env file with placeholders and exit.

 6. Now you're ready to run the project: